mattmecoli/NYC-311-Call-Analysis/README.md

     complaints= db.relationship('Complaint',back_populates='borough')
   ```
 # Dash Dashboard
-Implemented Dash app to display finidngs based off of zipcode, and borough:
+Implemented a Dash app built on Flask to display finidngs based off of zipcode, and borough:

 ## Total calls
 * Additional option to filter complaint by zip code
 <img src="https://github.com/jarty13/Anlysis-of-311-calls-NYC-/blob/master/image/Screen%20Shot%202018-10-08%20at%204.06.31%20PM.png" width="850" height="350">

 ## Total call type by borough
-* Loud noise complaints had the highest amount of calls in every borough
+* Loud noise complaints had the highest amount of calls in every borough.
+Some zip codes had unusual patterns of calls.
+One Staten Island zipcode, for example, had a large number of recycling electronics request and very few other calls.
+Additionally, we were aware that our data suffered from a certain degree of observation bias.
+Rats aren't necessarily more common in certain zip codes than others so much as the residents of some zip codes might be more bothered or less accustomed to rats and more likely to call 311.
 <img src="https://github.com/jarty13/Anlysis-of-311-calls-NYC-/blob/master/image/Screen%20Shot%202018-10-08%20at%204.06.53%20PM.png" width="850" height="350">

 # Time series analysis for load noise complaint: